Let’s Talk About the Core

 I have been thinking about core function for approximately 23 years

 This dates back to one of my first Pilates lessons as a young ballet dancer.
-I asked the instructor how we were supposed to breath while holding our core muscles in a contraction.
+I asked the instructor how we were supposed to breathe while holding our core muscles in a contraction.
 The question was not answered, to my surprise.
 However, my quest to answer this and more has led me on my current career path as a physical therapist specializing in pelvic health.
 I hope that some of the findings I will share with you shed some positive light on how you think about your own core.

 What I’ve learned about the core

 Don’t hold it.
 Don’t worry about it too much.
 If you’ve ever worked with me or taken my classes you might feel confused – I talk about breathing often.
-Here is the thing about breathing: our magical bodies will breath for us whether we are aware of it or not (except in the most dire circumstances).
+Here is the thing about breathing: our magical bodies will breathe for us whether we are aware of it or not (except in the most dire circumstances).
 We can, however, utilize our breath to

 Create a meditative and focused state,